 The children make brief presentations on charities in our community, after which the whole school votes for the one they want to support.
 This process gives the children a feeling of ownership over the charities selected and an enthusiasm to become actively involved.
 It also means that as a school, we can focus our fund-raising and support on one or two charities in order to really make a difference.

-The school has a Charity Committee which meets regularly to discuss how we can best support our community and think of events and initiatives to help these local charities.
-This helps to facilitate a more hands-on experience for the children.
-Special speakers, community events and all the logistics are overseen by the committee.
-However, the children take a very active role in the organisation of charity events and their ideas are hugely valuable.
+Year 8 nominate and present to the Upper School and staff.
+By a voting system, the most popular three are supported with our pupils thinking of events and initiatives to help these local charities.
+This helps to facilitate a more hands-on experience for the children, who take a very active role in the organisation of charity events and their ideas are hugely valuable.

 Each year, there are two House Charity events, organised by the different Houses.
 These fund-raising days vary from carnival style stalls and activities, to a range of different sponsored events.
 We also run a Christmas Box project each year to collect Christmas presents for the different charities we are involved with.
 The children enthusiastically get involved, providing hundreds of Christmas presents which they deliver to less fortunate children.